AlaskaAirlines/Icons/README.md

 1. Add a new icon `.svg` file to the `src/icons/` directory (see DOs and DON'Ts below)
 1. Add **shape schema** to `./src/data/orion-icons.json` file (see example below)
-1. Run `npm run build` to clear the repository of old build artifacts, build new artifacts and run tests
-  1. You can run `npm run tests` to ensure that output artifacts meet specifications independently if needed
 1. Submit pull request for approval

 ### Test new icon SVG code